 On a personal note… Betsy was born, raised and still lives in Sault Ste.
 Marie, ON.
 Her legal birth name is Elizabeth, but she was always called by her nickname “Betsy” since she was a toddler.

 After graduating from Mount St. Joseph College, she was married and had two children, Trish and Stephen.
 When her children were in school for a full day, she returned to Sault College and then Laurentian University and graduated with a diploma and then a Bachelor of Science Degree in Nursing.
 She also earned a certificate from St. Michael’s College in Toronto in Education and Healthcare Leadership.
 After being blessed with a wonderful career of bedside nursing, teaching and management she retired in 2011.
-She and husband, Steve Larocque, have a blended family of three adult children, nine beautiful grandchildren ranging in age from fourteen to thirty-six, and two great-grandchildren.
+She and husband, Steve Larocque, have a blended family of three adult children, six beautiful grandchildren ranging in age from fifteen to thirty-eight, and two great-grandchildren.

 She enjoys volunteering at the Algoma Residential Community Hospice (ARCH) and loves nature and camping in the RV all summer at the lake.
 She is also an avid reader and motorcyclist.